MigrateLib: a tool for end-to-end Python library migration: Conclusion

-We use these insights to build \tool, a CLI tool that automates the full library migration process in phase two.
+Our goal in this paper is to fully automate the Python library migration process.
+We systematically approached this goal by first conducting an empirical study to understand the capabilities of LLMs for automating Python library migration.
+Overall, we find that LLMs can handle complex code changes but we also identify some challenges that need to be addressed to make LLM-based migration practical.
+Based on these findings and insights, we built \tool, a practical CLI tool that combines LLMs with static and dynamic program analysis to automate the full migration process.
 Our evaluation on \MigExpCount simulated migrations across \RepoExpCount diverse projects and \LibPairExpCount library pairs shows that \tool can fully automate a large portion of migrations (\MigOverallCorrectPercent), with most remaining cases requiring only minor manual intervention (median \MiglocManualMedianPercent changes).
 The tool's layered approach, including post-processing steps, improves LLM migration correctness (from \MigLLMMigMedianCorrectness to \MigAsyncTransformMedianCorrectness) and reduces developer effort.
-While \tool is not able to handle every migration scenario perfectly, it lowers the barrier for large-scale library migration in real-world projects.
-Overall, \tool represents a meaningful step toward making automated library migration accessible and effective for the software engineering community.
+Overall, \tool lowers the barrier for large-scale library migration in real-world projects, demonstrating accessible and effective automated library migration.